angelmankel/passalong/README.md

-# Yard Sale App
+# PassAlong App

-A simple React frontend and Node.js backend for managing and displaying items for sale.
+A simple React frontend and Node.js backend for managing and displaying items to pass along.

 ## Features